poanetwork/poa-dapps-keys-generation/README.md

 * Choose Oracles network in Oracles plugin (See [Choosing of Oralces Network from wiki](https://github.com/oraclesorg/oracles-wiki#choosing-of-oralces-network))

-* Import your initial key to Oracles Chrome Plugin: browse keystore file, received from invitation, and enter password for the key (See [Importing of keys from wiki](https://github.com/oraclesorg/oracles-wiki#importing-of-keys)).
+* Import your initial key to Oracles Plugin: browse keystore file, received from invitation, and enter password for the key (See [Importing of keys from wiki](https://github.com/oraclesorg/oracles-wiki#importing-of-keys)).

 ## Initial page
 ![](./docs/index.png)